srcorweb/ai-asssist/README.md

 - Upload large videos (1080p/4K) beyond 8MB with auto compression
 - Support using natural language to make Nova Canvas generate images, remove backgrounds, replace backgrounds, and create images in similar styles.
-- Support LaTeX formula rendering for Amazon Nova.
+- Support LaTeX formula rendering (inline and display modes) for Amazon Nova.

-The image below demonstrates SwiftChat rich markdown content support.
 We redesigned the UI with optimized font sizes and line spacing for a more elegant and clean presentation.
+The image below demonstrates SwiftChat rich markdown content support (Paragraph, Code Blocks, Tables, LaTeX and more)

 ![](assets/markdown.png)